yusdacra/nix-cargo-integration/README.md

     - if `rust-toolchain` file exists, it will be used instead of this attribute

 #### `preCommitHooks` attributes
-overrides.sources: override for the sources used by common (type: common: prev: { }) overrides.pkgs: override for the configuration while importing nixpkgs in common (type: common: prev: { }) overrides.crateOverrides: override for crate2nix crate overrides (type: common: prev: { }) overrides.common: override for common (type: prev: { }) this will override all common attribute set(s), refer to common.nix for more information overrides.shell: override for devshell (type: common: prev: { }) this will override all devshell configuration(s), refer to devshell for more information overrides.build: override for build config (type: common: prev: { }) this will override naersk/crate2nix/buildRustPackage build config, refer to n

 - `enable`: whether to enable pre commit hooks (type: boolean) (default: `false`)

 #### `cachix` attributes